cjpleasant88/Grab-Go/Final Presentation/README.md

    - Design ...Initially.. had to scale back
    - Database creation
 - what did you do wrong?
-   - Design had to be scaled back due to timeline constraints and lack of knowledge...Took away shelf and section model to simplify
+   - Design had to be scaled back due to timeline constraints and lack of knowledge...Took away shelf and section model to simplify implementation
    - Database Keys...I was getting many errors in the beginning due to constraints.
 Opened up the database and use the code to maintain database until I felt I understood how to implement.
 - where were you lucky?
    - Lots of places